v6d-io/v6d/docs/notes/developers/faq.rst

 5. *How does vineyard achieve IPC and memory sharing (i.e., zero-copy sharing) on Kubernetes?*

   Inter-process memory sharing can be challenging in Kubernetes, but it is achievable.
-When deployed on Kubernetes, vineyard exposes its UNIX-domain socket as a :code:`PersistVolume`.
+When deployed on Kubernetes, vineyard exposes its UNIX-domain socket as a :code:`PersistentVolume`.
   This volume can be mounted into the job's pod, allowing the socket to be used for IPC connections to the vineyard daemon.
 Memory sharing is accomplished by mounting a volume of medium :code:`Memory` into both the vineyard daemon's pod and the job's pod.